Top 15 Vegetarian Dishes in Spain: A Culinary Journey

 The crunchy potatoes, covered in the zesty sauce, create a mouthwatering combination that’ll have you wanting more.
 Patatas Bravas is perfect to share with your friends while enjoying a fun time at a Spanish restaurant.
 It is a perfect dish for vegetarians and can be found everywhere you go in Spain.

-Pisto is a traditional Spanish dish that's super tasty and you will fall in love with it.
-It's like a cousin of ratatouille but with its unique twist.
+Pisto is a traditional Spanish dish that’s super tasty and you will fall in love with it.
+It’s like a cousin of ratatouille but with its unique twist since there is no eggplant in it.

 This delicious medley is made with fresh, vegetables like tomatoes, bell peppers, zucchini, and onions.
 These veggies are cooked slowly until they become soft and flavorful, creating a mouthwatering blend of tastes.